auschill/ParallelProgrammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

     output reg Gt  // a > b
 );

-    // Temporary storage for ROM address and data wire [3:0] addr_reg; // Storage for combined address wire [2:0] douta;  // Data output from ROM
+    reg [2:0] ROM[15:0]; // Define a ROM with enough space wire [3:0] addr; // Combined address from A and B

-    // Instance of ROM
-    rom_data rom (
-      .clka(clk),        // Clock input
-      .addra(addr_reg),  // Address input (synchronized with clk) .douta(douta)      // Data output
-    );

-    // Synchronize address changes with the clock

-     assign   addr_reg = {a, b}; // Update address register on clock edge
+    assign addr = {a, b}; // Combine A and B to form ROM address

+   initial begin
+        $readmemb("C:/all/Verilog_labs/lab3/project_2/ROM_data.txt", ROM); // Load ROM content from file
+// please correct the absolute path to the ROW_data.txt file, the above is mine and will not work for yours
+    end

-    // Update comparison results based on ROM output, synchronously with the clock always @(*) begin
+    always @(*) begin
-        case (douta)
+        case (ROM[addr])
-            3'b001: begin // Case where a == b
+            3'b001: begin // a == b
                 Lt = 0;
                 Eq = 1;
                 Gt = 0;
             end
-            3'b010: begin // Case where a < b
+            3'b010: begin // a < b
                 Lt = 1;
                 Eq = 0;
                 Gt = 0;
             end
-            3'b100: begin // Case where a > b
+            3'b100: begin // a > b
                 Lt = 0;
                 Eq = 0;
                 Gt = 1;
             end
-            default: begin // Default case for safety (should not normally occur) Lt = 0;
+            default: begin // Default case for safety Lt = 0;
                 Eq = 0;
                 Gt = 0;
             end
         endcase
     end

 endmodule

 ```

 Create and add a text file that describes the design output.